dgarwood/Arya/README.md

 But the first, and the most important change, is that I patched extension to work with Gnome Shell 3.18 so I can use it on Fedora 23.

-Currently, this application tracks two different times:
+Currently, this application tracks three different times:
 * Time spent in each _type_ of application.
 * Time spent on particular Workspace.
 * Time spent in some _project_.